 Birds Seen 17 for the Month (28 species for the Year)

 Blackbird, Blue Tit, Bullfinch, Buzzard, Chiffchaff, Coal Tit, Common Gull, Great Tit, Jay, Long tailed Tit, Magpie, Nuthatch, Pheasant, Robin, Rook, Woodpigeon, Wren

 Sadly this will be all from me at the moment as I now go into Isolation because of covid 19 being in the vulnerable group this will be for 3 months, hopefully.
 I hope to see you all back soon, remember to Keep your distance, wash your hands regular in soap and water for 20 secs, stay at home, keep safe

-I trust you are all well have are keeping safe thru this pandemic, I find myself now back on site and have started different shifts splitting the work force into 2 bubbles due to Covid-19 and at the time of writing we go into a 2nd lockdown.
-I’ve been back at work since July and have had a few times back outside wondering around seeing what there is about, moments have been few due to shift patterns which doesn’t give the time away that I was used too, but I have had some highlights since I have been back, so here’s a few and a couple of photos to go with them.
+I trust you are all well and have been keeping safe thru this pandemic, I find myself now back on site and have started different shifts splitting the work force into 2 bubbles due to Covid-19 and at the time of writing we go into a 2nd lockdown.
+I’ve been back at work since July and have had a few times back outside wondering around seeing what there is about, moments have been few due to shift patterns which doesn’t give the time that I was used to previously to Covid 19, but I have had some highlights since I have been back, so here’s a few and a couple of photos to go with them.

 The Swallows breed successfully judging by what I saw probably two broods again.
 Common Blue Butterfly on site again this one being a striking male.
 Lots of Hawker Dragonflies and Common Green Shieldbugs.
 Another new bird species for the site this one being a Woodcock which was a great moment to enjoy at the being of November.